maratai/craftery/games/games_interactive_fiction_text_games.md

 - Aaron A. Reed. *50 Years of Text Games: From Oregon Trail to AI Dungeon and Everything*.
 Absolutely magisterial.
 (Full disclosure: I found out about this after a friend emailed me because a parser game I wrote 20+ years ago got briefly namechecked!) **Recommended**.

 # Interactive Fiction and Narrative Scripting: Ink
+- [Atrament](https://atrament.ink), a game engine for interactive fiction powered by Ink.
 - [**Inkle Studios' Ink**](https://www.inklestudios.com/ink/), a narrative scripting language.
 Often used in conjunction with game engines, but can be used on its owwn to generate IF/hypertext games! **Recommended**.
 - [Ink Story Template](https://remyvim.github.io/ink-if-story-template/).
 Third-party template by RemyVim to gussy up narrative games written primarily in Ink.
 Includes (e.g.) support for very basic game audio.
 I enjoyed using this; the documentation is quite good. **Recommended**.
 - [Ink-Tester](https://github.com/wildwinter/Ink-Tester), "[a] simple testing framework for stories written in Inkle's Ink."
+- [Visual Ink](https://visualink.mavnn.eu), "a tool for building, playing, and publishing visual novels aimed at first time writers and quick prototyping."

 Resources